danyalzia/CIrrlicht/README.md

 Installation
 ------------

-On Windows open `Dependencies_Path.bat` in directory and change environment variable of `IRRLICHT_ROOT` to the directory of Irrlicht and run it, then do `make` / `make sharedlib` or `make staticlib` to create dynamic/static library.
+**Note: Works only on Linux**

-On Linux, open Makefile and set `IrrlichtHome` to the root directory of Irrlicht and then do `make` / `make sharedlib` or `make staticlib` to create dynamic/static library.
+Open Makefile and set `IrrlichtHome` to the root directory of Irrlicht.
+If you don't have Irrlicht installed already then you can simply get it through `svn checkout svn://svn.code.sf.net/p/irrlicht/code/trunk irrlicht` in the same directory as CIrrlicht, that way you won't have to set `IrrlichtHome` yourself.
+Please note that you need to compile Irrlicht as a static library.

-The compiled library will be available in `lib/`.

-To use a dynamic library on Linux:
+To compile and install dynamic library on Linux:
 ```
-$ make
+$ make sharedlib
 $ sudo make install
 ```